 Our operating expenses, while a function of our revenue growth, contain a high fixed cost component.
-Our educational services and facilities expenses as a percentage of revenues decreased to 37.5% in 2010 from 38.3% in 2009 and 40.7% in 2008, and selling, general and administrative expenses decreased as a percentage of revenue to 42.5% in 2010 from 45.7% in 2009 and 49.9% in 2008.
-The revenue increases we have experienced over the last several years have produced meaningful leverage and operating margins.
-As our enrollment declines, we expect that these expenses will increase as a percentage of revenue due to lower utilization at our schools.
+Our educational services and facilities expenses as a percentage of revenues increased to 43.5% in 2011 from 37.5% in 2010 and 38.3% in 2009, and selling, general and administrative expenses increased as a percentage of revenue to 47.7% in 2011 from 42.3% in 2010 and 45.7% in 2009.
+The revenue increases we experienced in 2010 and 2009 have produced meaningful leverage and operating margins.
+As our enrollment declined, we experienced significant negative leverage due to lower utilization at our schools.

 Our revenues are directly dependent on the average number of students enrolled in our schools and the courses in which they are enrolled.
 Our average enrollment is impacted by the number of new students starting, re-entering, graduating and withdrawing from our schools.
-In addition, our diploma/certificate programs range from 22 to 105 weeks, our associate's degree programs range from 48 to 104 weeks, and our bachelor's degree programs range from 154 to 284 weeks, and students attend classes for different amounts of time per week depending on the school and program in which they are enrolled.
+In addition, our diploma/certificate programs range from 22 to 112 weeks, our associate's degree programs range from 48 to 123 weeks, and our bachelor's degree programs range from 132 to 284 weeks, and students attend classes for different amounts of time per week depending on the school and program in which they are enrolled.
 Because we start new students every month, our total student population changes monthly.
 The number of students enrolling or re-entering our programs each month is driven by the demand for our programs, the effectiveness of our marketing and advertising, the availability of financial aid and other sources of funding, the number of recent high school graduates, the job market and seasonality.
 Our retention and graduation rates are influenced by the quality and commitment of our teachers and student services personnel, the effectiveness of our programs, the placement rate and success of our graduates and the availability of financial aid.
 Although similar courses have comparable tuition rates, the tuition rates vary among our numerous programs.
 As more of our schools receive approval to offer associate's degree and bachelor's degree programs, which are longer than our diploma degree programs, we would expect our average enrollment and the average length of stay of our students to increase.

 The majority of students enrolled at our schools rely on funds received under various government-sponsored student financial aid programs to pay a substantial portion of their tuition and other education-related expenses.
-The largest of these programs are Title IV Programs which represented approximately 83% of our cash receipts relating to revenues in 2010.
+The largest of these programs are Title IV Programs which represented approximately 84% of our cash receipts relating to revenues in 2011.

 We extend credit for tuition and fees to many of our students that attend our campuses.
 Our credit risk is mitigated through the student's participation in federally funded financial aid programs unless students withdraw prior to the receipt by us of Title IV funds for those students.
 Under Title IV programs, the government funds a certain portion of a students' tuition, with the remainder, referred to as "the gap," financed by students themselves under private party loans, including credit extended by us.
-The gap amount has continued to increase over the last several years as we have raised tuition on average for the last several years by 3% to 5% per year, while funds received from Title IV programs have remained constant.
+The gap amount has continued to increase over the last several years as we have raised tuition on average for the last several years by 3% to 5% per year and restructured certain programs to reduce the amount of financial aid available to students, while funds received from Title IV programs increased at lower rates.